 Add Links to other Parts of your D2L Course Site

-You can add links to dropboxes, discussions, quizzes, and other parts of your D2L course site in your Content area.
+You can add links to Submission folders, Discussions, Quizzes, and other parts of your D2L course site in your Content area.
 D2L refers to these types of links as"quicklinks," and in web design terms, they're called "relative links."

 Linking to activities allows you to better structure your course site for students.
 For instance, you can add a link to a discussion about a reading directly after that reading is posted in a module.
 (Please know that you must create a module before you can do this.)

 - Go to the module or submodule in which you want to add a link.